See the Department of State’s Fact Sheet on Papua New Guinea for information on U.S.-Papua New Guinea relations.

 Documentation: Carry a copy of your U.S. passport at all times so that you can demonstrate your proof of identity and U.S. citizenship to authorities if asked.

 Road Conditions and Safety: Motor vehicle accidents are a common cause of serious injury in Papua New Guinea.
 Road travel outside of major towns can be hazardous due to criminal roadblocks near bridges, curves in the road, or other areas where vehicle speed and mobility is restricted.
+If possible, hire a local driver, who knows the roads and safety conditions.
 Be sure to:

 Safety risks include: